jillrowe/Catalyst-Openshift/README.md

+#Introduction
 This repository is an example for getting a Catalyst application up and running on Openshift using FastCGI with nginx.

-My specific configuration files can be found in ./conf.
+My specific configuration files can be found in conf.

 The OpenShift `diy` cartridge documentation can be found at: